ReSurfEMG/ReSurfEMG/README.md

    * Linux users can create their own environment by hand (use install_dev as in setup).

+  Make sure to enter your newly created environment.

 Option B: In theory if you want to work, but never develop (i.e. add code), as a conda user with the stable (released) version create an empty environment, and install